finos/datahelix/.github/ISSUE_TEMPLATE/Bug_report.md

 ## Bug report

+Be sure to search existing issues since someone might have already raised this bug already.

 ### Description of the bug
+A short description of the bug.

 ### Steps to reproduce:
 Please include the command line and any supporting files (e.g. the profile, any other input files).